gridsome/gridsome.org/docs/fast-by-default.md

 In production, the `<g-image>` is served as an ultra-compressed image before the image is lazy-loaded when in view by using **Intersection Observer**.

-### How it works

-- **A IMG element with a source srcset is used.** This means that using several media queries, you load the smallest image that matches your device (e.g. mobile devices get smaller images, desktop devices get larger images, etc.).
-The images will be resized down to 480, 1024, 1920 and 2560 pixels by default.

-- **A base64 blurred image loaded by default.** This makes: 1) Larger images outside the viewport are not requested until they’re needed, and 2) The blurred image is in a container with the same dimensions as the real image—therefore, no jumping when the image loads.

-- **An Intersection Observer** that swaps the base image for the larger image, when the image is in the viewport.
-(Lazy loading).

 [Learn more about **g-image** here](/docs/images)